robotix/2020.robotix.in/_events/crusade.md

 * For correct identification of a glowing LED, that is blinking its own LED on reaching the glowing one on the arena: +100.

+* For making a turn correctly at corners: +150.

 * For pausing the run and turning the bot manually at a corner: -150.